mitre/act/project-docs/nuxt-deployment-fixes.md

 # Nuxt 3 Static Site Deployment Fixes

+> **Last Updated**: January 2025
+> **Tested With**: Nuxt 3.17.4, Node 20.x
+> **Primary Use Case**: GitHub Pages & Netlify static deployments

 This document captures reusable solutions for common Nuxt 3 static site deployment issues, particularly for GitHub Pages and Netlify deployments.
+These solutions have been battle-tested on production sites.

 ## Issue #1: Trailing Slash 404 Errors on Static Hosts